-Enfield CAMHS is the child and adolescent mental health service in the London Borough of Enfield, providing multi-disciplinary assessment and treatment for children and young people with mental health or severe emotional and behavioural difficulties.
-To find out more about making a referral to Enfield CAMHS, please click here.
+Enfield CAMHS is the Child and Adolescent Mental Health Service in the London Borough of Enfield, providing multidisciplinary assessment and treatment for children and young people with mental health or severe emotional and behavioural difficulties.
+Find out more about making a referral.

 The Enfield CAMHS manager is Natalija Lytrides.

 Enfield CAMHS includes the following teams and services:

 CAMHS Access provides a central point of referral for professionals to refer children and young people with mental health concerns.
 These referrals may then be discussed with the young person, their family, or the referrer in order for the Access team to gather all the relevant information and send the referral to the most appropriate team as quickly as possible, or for signposting for other support in the borough.

 Generic CAMHS is an integrated service offered by Barnet, Enfield and Haringey Mental Health Services NHS Trust and the London Borough of Enfield’s Schools, Children’s Services and Leisure Department to support children/young people and their families where there is concern about emotional or behavioural difficulties.
 Assessment and therapy are provided to children/young people and their families as well as offering a consultation service to other professionals.
 CAMHS works closely with colleagues in the Educational Psychology Service.
 CAMHS professional staff include: Child and Adolescent Psychiatrists, Child and Adolescent Psychotherapists, Family and Systemic Psychotherapists, CAMHS Practitioners, Clinical Psychologists, Specialist Nurse Therapists and Educational Psychologists.
 CAMHS offers help to children, young people and their families/carers who are registered with GP in the London Borough of Enfield.
 The age range is from birth up to their 18th birthday or leaving school.

 Service for Adolescents and Families in Enfield (SAFE)